 The following computations show how obtaining debt can be a more efficient way of generating positive financial leverage than issuing preferred stock.

-Alternative-2 generates 13% return on common stockholders’ equity, the preferred stock is present but there is no debt.
+The second alternative generates 13% return on common stockholders’ equity, the preferred stock is present but there is no debt.

 The third alternative generates 15.4% return on common stockholders’ equity which is the highest among three alternatives.
 The reason is that the preferred stock in this case is replaced with the debt.
 The interest on debt is a tax deductible expense while the dividend on preferred stock is not.